chriskrycho/emberconf-2018-slides/talk.md

 }
 ```

-Note: In a structural type system, types are _just shapes_.
-Anything with that shape can be used wherever the shape is required.
+Note: Let's make that a little more concrete with some code.
+(Like I said: a *short* theory break!
+But now it's theory illustrated with code, instead of with really terrible line art.)
 So in this example, we have a `Person` shape – we’ll talk more about using `interface` to define shapes later.

 ---

 <!-- .slide: data-transition="fade" -->

-##### Structural typing: _Types are just shapes._
+#### Structural typing: _Types are just shapes._

 ```ts
 interface Person {